Shackleton (crater): Geography

-The rotational axis of the Moon passes through Shackleton, near the rim.
-The crater is 21 km in diameter and 4.2 km deep.
-From the Earth, it is viewed edge-on in a region of rough, cratered terrain.
-It is located within the South Pole–Aitken basin on a massif.
+The Moon's south pole passes through Shackleton's crater rim.
+The crater is conical in shape, measuring 21 km in diameter and 4.2 km deep.
+Its interior is marked by several smaller craters hundreds of meters in diameter, and its floor is hilly.
 The rim is slightly raised about the surrounding surface and it has an outer rampart that has been only lightly impacted.
 No significant craters intersect the rim, and it is sloped about 1.5° toward the direction 50–90° from the Earth.
-The age of the crater is about 3.6 billion years and it has been in the proximity of the south lunar pole for at least the last two billion years.
+From the Earth, it is viewed edge-on in a region of rough, cratered terrain.
+It is located near the rim of the ancient South Pole–Aitken basin on the edge of a mountain.

 Because the orbit of the Moon is tilted only 1.5° from the ecliptic, the interior of this crater lies in perpetual darkness.
 Estimates of the area in permanent shadow were obtained from Earth-based radar studies.
 Peaks along the rim of the crater are almost continually illuminated by sunlight, spending about 80–90% of each lunar orbit exposed to the Sun.
 Continuously illuminated mountains have been termed peaks of eternal light and have been predicted to exist since the early nineteenth century.

 The shadowed portion of the crater was imaged with the Terrain Camera of the Japanese SELENE spacecraft using the illumination of sunlight reflected off the rim.
 The interior of the crater consists of a symmetrical 30° slope that leads down to a 6.6 km diameter floor.
 The handful of craters along the interior span no more than a few hundred meters.
 The bottom is covered by an uneven mound-like feature that is 300 to 400 m thick.
 The central peak is about 200 m in height.